GithubSanju0/Stack-Operation/README.md

 # Stack Operation
 This is a demo project to know the learning of Github working which performs stack operation.
 It has push, pop, peek and cout fuction.
-They all do different works.
+All fuctions are written seperately under this repository.